 Meet the Team

-David Hyrenbach was born in Spain, received a Ph.D. in Oceanography from the Scripps Institution in 2001, and moved to O’ahu in 2008.
+David Hyrenbach was born in Spain, earned a Ph.D. in Oceanography from the Scripps Institution in 2001, and moved to O’ahu in 2008.

-David will supervise the graduate student working on this project (Sarah Donahue) and will participate in the road surveys.
+David will supervise the graduate students working on this project (Sydney Luitgaarden and Zak Bramble).
 All of David's time will be contributed in-kind.

 To learn more, check out: